ZhukovGreen/presenations/can-we-have-a-better-fs.md

 by zhukovgreen

+PyconCZ 2023

 ---

 ## Disclaimer

 ----

-- My talk is opinionated in regards to what I think is good and bad
+- My talk represents my opinion regards to what I think is good and bad
 - I'll try to be very short in outlining general items, such as what is the feature store, its cons/pros, and what tools are available on the market.
 All these you can find on the internet
+- My talk primary based on the feasibility study, which I was conducted during the adoption of the feature store in my current company (Paylocity)
+- I have a working prototype of the described solution, which I will be opensourcing (good to set the goals)
+- I am sorry for the lack of smiles and fun pictures in the slides

 ---